kreso-t/cncjs-kt-ext/readme.md

 * How to use:

-    Jog your tool at PCB origin point and zero it (i.e. set work coordinates: 0,0,0) then by using Console or Macro command you may send the following command:
+    Jog your tool at PCB origin point and zero it (i.e. set work coordinates: 0,0,0) then by using a macro you may send the following command:
     ```
     (#autolevel)
     ```
     without any options it will probe every 10mm, with travel height at 2mm, and probing feedrate 50mm/min

-    please note that this command will be ignored when put inside the gcode file, you must run it  either as Macro or type it into the Console.
+    please note that this command will be ignored when put inside the gcode file or type it in the console, you must run it from a macro

     once the probing is finished and gcode transformed you may run the gcode